This API request is now being described as a

 The ID of your account.

-When bucketName is specified, the result will be a list containing just this bucket, if it's present in the account, or no buckets if the account does not have a bucket with this ID.
+bucketName is specified, the result will be a list containing just this bucket, if it's present in the account, or no buckets if the account does not have a bucket with this name.

 The account that the bucket is in.